SOM-Research/jsonDiscoverer/README.md

  1. Download the **jsonDiscoverer.web** project
  2. Go to `WebContent/WEB-INF`folder
  3. Open and configure the `config.properties` file.
 Each line in this file has been commented to help you configure the tool
+ 4. Open and edit the variable `this.prefix` in the file `discoverer.js` located at `jsonDiscoverer.web/WebContent/app/services`.
+This variable configures the endpoint in the Web client.
+You will see that there are two definitions: one is used in development time (included the comment `%DEVELOPMENT%`) and the other is used for production (including the comment `%PRODUCTION%`).
+You have to edit the second one.
- 4. Once you have edited the file, you can build the WAR by using the Ant build file located at the root of the project.
+ 4. Once you have edited these files, you can build the WAR by using the Ant build file located at the root of the project.
 The `build.xml` file defines a default target that will build the WAR file automatically
  5. Take the generated WAR and copy to the `webapps` folder of your Tomcat instalation.

 Can I collaborate?